Egocentrix/AC-UDP-Connection/Readme.md

 Create a new AcUdpConnection object with the following parameters:
 - The IP address of the server (the system running assetto corsa)
 - The type of information to receive: lap times for all cars, or telemetry on a single car.

-Register the LapUpdate or CarUpdate event callbacks.
+Register (optionally) the LapUpdate or CarUpdate event callbacks.

 Call the Connect() function on the object.

 Now the most recent data can be retrieved from the lapInfo and carInfo structs.

+If you have any issues/questions/suggestions/improvements or if you want to buy me a beer, please let me know.

 Copyright Reinout Nonhebel, 2017